nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-* `edit-task 1 t/Assignment 1 d/Topics: Recursion addStu/Adam Lee, Ben Tang deleteStu/Zack Yu, Xenia Ng`
+* `edit-task 1 t/Assignment 1 d/Topics: Recursion addStu/Adam Lee, Ben Tang`
   Edits the title, description and student list of the 1st task in the task list, provided that it is an assignment task, to be `Assignment 1`, `Topics: Recursion` and `Adam Lee, Ben Tang` respectively.
 * `edit-task 2 deleteStu/Jackie Chan` Edits the student list of the 2nd task in the task list to delete the name `Jackie Chan`.
 All other students in the student list of the task are not affected.